 CHILLING

 Cold temperatures can dull the perception of acidity, making sweet ciders feel smoother.
-Meanwhile, our ultra-dry sparkling cider tastes best when served ice cold, ideally between 35°F and 40°F. This not only preserves the crispness but lets the bubbles lift its delicate aromatics as the cider warms ever so slightly in the glass.
+Meanwhile, our ultra-dry sparkling cider tastes best when served ice cold, ideally between 35°F and 40°F. This not only preserves the crispness but also lets the bubbles lift its delicate aromatics as the cider warms slightly in the glass.